andreyxdd/marketeye-client/README.md

 </div>

-## MarketEye API
+## Market-Eye API

 MarketEye API provides the most recent stock market analytics by calculating individual stock indicators (EMAs, MFI, etc.) as well as market-as-a-whole parameters (VIX, CVI, etc.) using the end-of-day (EOD) historical data.
-MarketEye API stores the last three months of data and computes new analytics every working (trading) day at 6 PM EST.
+Market-Eye API stores the last three months of data and computes new analytics every working (trading) day.

-*Note*: MarketEye API is accessible only by a private key (should be initiated in the ```.env``` locally).
+*Note*: Market-Eye API is accessible only through a private key access (should be initiated in the ```.env``` locally).

 ## Installing, running, and packaging